ms609/Quartet/cran-comments.md

 ## Downstream dependencies

-The modifications only affect documentation objects and thus do not impact the reverse dependency `CongreveLamsdell2016` (which I maintain).
+The modifications do not impact the reverse dependency `CongreveLamsdell2016` (which I maintain).